What are IVF Refund or IVF Guarantee Programs?

 - Maximum patient age: 50 (due to Spanish law)

 The qualification takes place at the clinic.
-While the qualifying tests aren’t free of charge, their cost may be deducted from the total cost of the program if you qualify.I’m interested in an IVF guarantee program – what to do first?
+While the qualifying tests aren’t free of charge, their cost may be deducted from the total cost of the program if you qualify.

-The total costs of an IVF Money Back Guarantee program can range from €10,000 to €20,000.
-When comparing the price of such a program to a single donor egg IVF treatment, it’s definitely more expensive.
+The total costs of an IVF Refund program can range from €10,000 to €25,000.
+It surely does not fall within the definition of affordable fertillity treatment, does it?
+When compared with the price of a single donor egg IVF treatment, it’s in fact much more expensive.
 What drives the price of such a program?

 - The desired result – clinical pregnancy or live birth; programs aimed at achieving a live birth are more expensive, since the success rates aren’t as high